Tag Archives: Jon Langford

 Written by Tony Husband and drawn by Clive Collins, Maggie Pie Collector of Weird Things had been a semi-regular in the early issues of the comic but her most recent appearance before now was back in #14.
 She would only appear a few more times (twice more in the comic and once in the first annual) and given how the theme includes hobbies she just had to be present in this one.
 Not only did she get her usual (well, unusual) story page, she also presented us with this guide to stamp collecting.

-There’s some special news in the middle of the comic.
+There’s some special news in the middle of the comic

 I particularly like the Penny White and the Latverian ‘Big Brother’.
-At ten-years-of-age I wasn’t really aware of any world events and had never been bitten by the stamp collecting bug, but enough of my friends collected them and I’d seen enough episodes of The A-Team freeing villages that I still found them funny.
+At ten-years-of-age I wasn’t really aware of any world events and had never been bitten by the stamp collecting bug, but enough of my friends collected them and I’d seen enough episodes of The A-Team freeing villages that I still found these funny.

-This was exciting as a child!
-I also have some very distinct memories of this particular edition, both from my childhood and from later on in life and I’ll share these with you when I review it in just seven days from now.
+This was really exciting as a child!
+I also have some very distinct memories of that particular edition, both from my childhood and from later on in life and I’ll share these with you when I review it in just seven days from now.
 But this wasn’t the only reason for pig pals to get excited and I’ll explain that right after our final highlight of the issue.

 Drawn by Steve Gibson, Watch the Skies takes inspiration from the Highway Code’s road signs to create a symbols guide for airplane spotters everywhere.
-Reading just the first two had me laughing!
+Reading just the first two had me laughing.
 This is the final interior contribution to the issue (the back page had a script to go with the finger puppets I mentioned earlier) and was just below the Next Issue promo, which is where the further exciting news could be found.

 The next issue of OiNK is the birthday issue!
 That’s right, can you believe it’s already been almost a full year since this read through of the world’s greatest comic began?
 The issue marks the end of the comic’s first year rather than the beginning of the second as would be traditional (typical OiNK), and marks a year since the release of the preview issue.
 This might seem strange at first but remember the preview wasn’t a shrunk down, miniature sneak peek of what was to come, it was a full-sized issue and worthy of celebration.